PxTools/PxBuild/README.md

      M1["link to dataFile and Ids for the 'api's \n and other stuff like decimals"] end subgraph S["'api' for Statistics"]
-     PX_SR("Some storage of Pxcodes.json files\n or live call to backend") end subgraph C["'api' for Codelists"]
+     PX_SR("Some storage of pxstatistics-jsons,\n in a file folder\n or live call to backend") end subgraph C["'api' for Codelists"]
      D("Some storage of Pxcodes.json files\n or live call to backend") end

    subgraph T["Pxtool"]
      T1["Generate PXfiles"]